 Often we don’t realize we’re doing it when we’re in the moment.

-As time goes by, we reflect and realize we’ve wasted hours and days twisting something in our mind that was not intended to be so personal.
+As time goes by, we reflect and realize we’ve wasted hours and days twisting something in our minds that was not intended to be so personal.

 This is even heightened for those of us who identify as highly sensitive and empathic.
 We take almost everything too personally.